symeapp/syme/README.md

  - **Advanced Encryption Standard in Counter mode with CBC-MAC (AES-CCM)**: the AES-CCM cipher mode is used for symmetric encryption.
 The CCM mode provides message authentication and confidentiality [3].
  - **Elliptic Curve Cryptography (ECC)**: ECC and ECDSA with a 384-bit prime are used for encrypting and signing session keys, respectively [4].
- - **Password-Based Key Derivation Function (PBKDF2)**: PBKDF2 with 10,000 iterations of HMAC-SHA256 is used to derive keys from the user’s master password [5].
+ - **Scrypt Key Derivation Function**: the Scrypt function is used to derive keys from user passwords [5].

 #### Key Exchange Protocols